google/proto-quic/src/tools/gn/docs/language.md

 c = "foo${a}bar.cc"  # c -> "foomypathbar.cc"
 ```

-You can encode 8-bit haracters using "$0xFF" syntax, so a string with newlines
+You can encode 8-bit characters using "$0xFF" syntax, so a string with newlines
-(hex 0A) would `"look$0x0Alike$0x0Athis"
+(hex 0A) would `"look$0x0Alike$0x0Athis"`.

 ### Lists